tegansnyder/docker-magento/README.md

 Once you find the IP of it you can SSH from your Vagrant VM into your Docker VM if you need to tune anything using the password you set in the Dockerfile... (defaults to "changeme")
 * ssh root@DOCKER_IP

+If you make some changes to the Dockerfile you can rebuild the container without having to go through the whole installation.
+Simply stop the docker container then issue:
+* docker build -rm .